San Diego Sales & Trafficking Lawyer

 Each client’s case is personally handled by founding attorney, George Gedulin.
 From the beginning, our firm is focused on getting to know the facts of the case from every angle and getting to know our clients better.
 A strong attorney-client relationship increases the chances of a successful outcome in court, and we believe in using every advantage we have to defend client rights.

-If you are interested in learning more about how we can help you take charge of your drug sales or trafficking charge, reach out to us today at (858) 281-4605.
+If you are interested in learning more about how we can help you take charge of your drug sales or trafficking charge, reach out to our San Diego drug sales & trafficking lawyers today at (858) 281-4605.

 Client charged with multiple sexual assault offenses, facing 16 years in prison.
 Convicted of One Count of Sex with a Minor, 2 years Jail, All other charges dismissed.